-Ian Gray (BA 1972, LLB 1973) is the current Chief Magistrate of the Magistrates' Court of Victoria.
+Ian Gray (BA 1972, LLB 1973) is the State Coroner of the County Court.
+Prior to 2012 he was the Chief Magistrate of the Magistrates' Court of Victoria.

 After completing his Bachelor of Laws at Monash University in 1972 he was admitted to the bar of the High Court of Australia, Supreme Court of Victoria and the Northern Territory.